ventureum/Chainsfr/README.md

 Chainsfr aims to make cryptocurrency transaction more friendly and fault-tolerant, easy to use.

 * Powered by Google - Single-click sign in, sensitive data stored in Google Drive, transactions managed inside Google Account
-* Pay via Email - All you need is a Google account, the recipient’s email address, and a security answer to start a safe transfer.
+* Pay via Email - All you need is a Google account, the recipient’s email address, and a security answer to start a safe payment.
 * Built-in Wallet - Keyless, Non-custodial and Multiple Assets Support

 ## Is Chainsfr free?